BenjaminRichter-g/Information_Retrieval_Images/README.md

 python3 main.py -create-lable , in order to label all the images in the /images folder and store them in the db

+# Main branch

+the main branch is protected